Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Data Extraction Process

 \paragraph{Multi-Stage Parameter Extraction Pipeline} Parameter extraction utilises a five-step workflow that mirrors how a careful human reader would process scientific articles.
 Starting from full-text contents, we identify relevant estimates in the text, extract them into a standardised format, and collect relevant metadata about population context and parameter uncertainty.

-For our first step, we ask a reasoning language model with tool calling (in our implementation, \texttt{gpt-oss-120b}) to ``screen'' each article for each parameter class.
+For our first step, we ask a reasoning language model with tool calling to ``screen'' each article for each parameter class.
 The reasoning model is provided with a tool to extract (potentially discontiguous) quotations from the source text that relate to the parameter class.
 We provide specific details for each parameter class as displayed in \cref{tab:parameter_class_screening_details}, which are copied quotations from the parameter extraction documentation from the \texttt{priority-pathogens} codebase \cite{nashPrioritypathogens2026}, accessible at \href{https://github.com/mrc-ide/priority-pathogens/wiki/Parameter-Data}{https://github.com/mrc-ide/priority-pathogens/wiki/Parameter-Data}.

 \begin{footnotesize}

 \end{footnotesize}

 The model is also provided with the study objectives from \cref{app:study_objectives} and instructed to only extract parameters ``estimated from or fitted to actual data''.
 If no relevant information is found, the model is told to refrain from calling the tool.
 The full prompt for this step is templatised as follows: